biotope/biotope-element/docs/lifecycle.md

 attribute on the native `input` element)
   - add some custom event listeners to the newly created elements

+This hook emits a non-bubbling `rendered` event with no `detail` when both of the following conditions are met:
+  - the hook has finished
+  - all children of this component are fully rendered and their DOM is already updated.

 ### disconnectedCallback
 The counterpart of the `connectedCallback` hook.
 This hook gets called whenever a component leaves the DOM.
 Just like `connectedCallback`, this hook will be called again if the component gets attached and again detached from the DOM.

 This hook is ideal for any cleanup operations you may need.

+When this hook finishes, it emits a non-bubbling `disconnected` event with no `detail`.

 ## Examples
 ```javascript